 - Sunday: Off

-The first and most important thing to focus on is creating an energy deficit.
+The first and most important thing on a body recomposition plan is to focus on is creating an energy deficit.

 When you’re in an energy deficit, there is a mismatch between the amount of energy your body needs and the amount it gets from your diet.
 So, it starts looking for something to make up the deficit.